kfitz/presentations.kfitz.info/dlf24.md

 ![Screenshot of sustaining.hcommons.org](images/sustaining.png) <!-- .element height="75%" width="75%" -->
 <small>sustaining.hcommons.org</small>

 Note: Knowledge Commons has developed to this point thanks to generous support from the Mellon Foundation, the National Endowment for the Humanities, the National Science Foundation, and several other funders.
 Sustaining the Commons, however, requires us to become less dependent on grant funding, which as we all know all too well is predominantly project-oriented, and instead to seek the institutional investments that can sustain our day-to-day operations.
-We offer a range of services -- including hosting a Commons node branded for your institution and its members -- that we hope will inspire such investment.
+We offer a range of services -- including hosting a Commons instance branded for your institution and its members -- that we hope will inspire such investment.
 But this model requires us to ensure that our values, purpose, and vision remain at the heart of our work.
 And so we have a participatory governance structure that enables both individual users and our institutional partners to have a voice in the project's future, we have developed network policies that emphasize inclusion and openness, and we are committed to transparency in our finances, and most importantly to remaining not-for-profit in perpetuity.

 ## openness matters